sisufuyu/react-country-app/README.md

 # React Country application

 ## About The Project
 This is a front-end project I did in Integrify Fullstack Program.
 In the project I learned and managed to work with React, Redux Toolkit, Thunk, TypeScript, SCSS and got experiences of switching theme via CSS custom properties.
-This project is deployed on Vercel, go to check 😉 https://react-country-a5auho5nb-sisufuyu.vercel.app/
+This project is deployed on Vercel, welcome to go check 😉 https://react-country-a5auho5nb-sisufuyu.vercel.app/

 ## Features
 1. On the home page there is a table showing countries general information